 - Sending and receiving an e-mail with attachments.

 - Accessing and navigating the Internet/World Wide Web.

-Students enrolled in the DNP program must maintain continuous enrollment and remain in good standing with the SON.
+Students enrolled in the DNP program must maintain continuous enrollment and remain in good standing within the SON.
 A detailed schematic of the SON good standing policy can be found in the SON DNP Handbook.
 Noncompliance with the good standing policy and academic expectations will result in probation and possible dismissal from the program.
-In order to remain in good standing students must:
+To remain in good standing students must:

 - Maintain professional and academic standards at all times.

-- Maintain continuous enrollment each trimester until degree is earned.
+- Maintain continuous enrollment each term until the degree is earned.

 - Earn a minimum 3.00 (B) in all required coursework.